 YAHO

 The Greek magical papyri have the form Ιαω, which represents Hebrew ‘Yaho’.
-In Hebrew and are the same in consonantal spelling and often differ little in pronunciation.
+In Hebrew o and u are the same in consonantal spelling and often differ little in pronunciation.
 Yaho is therefore Yahu.

 YEHOVIH